Amidst a Snowstorm of Love

-Amidst a Snowstorm of Love (在暴雪时分 (Zài bàoxuě shífēn)) is a 2024 Chinese television series based on a novel with the same title by Mo Bao Fei Bao, starring Leo Wu and Zhao Jinmai.
+Amidst a Snowstorm of Love (在暴雪时分 (Zài bàoxuě shífēn)) is a 2024 Chinese television series based on a Web novel with the same title by Mo Bao Fei Bao, starring Leo Wu and Zhao Jinmai.
 It aired in Tencent Video and Dragon TV on 2 February until 14 February 2024 everydays for 30 episodes.
 It also available on Netflix, Rakuten Viki, and Astro QJ.

 Synopsis

 A former professional Snooker player Lin Yiyang (played by Leo Wu) and a famous Nine-ball athlete Yin Guo (played by Zhao Jinmai) met on a rare snowstorm night.
 With the help of Yin Guo's cousin, the two gradually get along with each other's and Yin Guo also learned about Yiyang's past.
 It turns out that he was once a sensational snooker genius.
 One day during a game, the young and arrogant Lin Yiyang refused to accept the referee's decision and directly announced his retirement.
 The appearance of Yin Guo changed Yiyang's life, make him not only began to pursue her hard, but also regained his original dream and returned to the professional billiards arena.